keberso/aws-eks-workshop/8-cicd_codepipeline/README.md

 4. Change the text where it says “Hello World”, add a commit message and then click the “Commit changes” button.

 ![role-17](./images/role-17.png)

+5. After you modify and commit your change in GitHub, in approximately one minute you will see a new build triggered in the [AWS Managment Console](https://console.aws.amazon.com/codesuite/codepipeline/pipelines)